medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 </figure>
 <br>

-* When a CareCommunication is corrected, in the middle of a message thread, the entire message thread including all message segments must be a part of the correction.
+* When a CareCommunication is corrected, in the middle of a message thread, as illustrated on <a href="#Fig6">Figure 6</a>, the entire message thread including all message segments must be a part of the correction.
 The correction message itself must point to the specific message segment that is being corrected.
 * When sending and receiving a correction the status of the entire message thread must be ‘corrected’.

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">